stellalph/19-PWA-Text-Editor/README.md

 *  This application will use the following npm packages:-

-         - npm install express (express.js)
+         * npm install express (express.js)
-         - npm install --save-dev webpack (Webpack)
+         * npm install --save-dev webpack (Webpack)
-         - npm install webpack-dev-server --save-dev (webpack-dev-server)
+         * npm install webpack-dev-server --save-dev (webpack-dev-server)
-         - npm install --save-dev webpack-pwa-manifest (WebpackPwaManifest)
+         * npm install --save-dev webpack-pwa-manifest (WebpackPwaManifest)
-         - npm install babel (Babel)
+         * npm install babel (Babel)
-         - npm install --save-dev css-loader (CSS-loader)
+         * npm install --save-dev css-loader (CSS-loader)
-         - npm install concurrently --save (run multiple commands concurrently.)
+         * npm install concurrently --save (run multiple commands concurrently.)
 (Concurrently)
-         - npm npm install idb (IndexedDB)
+         * npm npm install idb (IndexedDB)

+* The required modules are bundled in the package.json file and at CLI or integrated Terminal type in **npm run install**, the modules will be installed.

+## Usage

 ## Deployment

-The application has been deployed to Heroku but kkk
+The application has been deployed to Heroku.

 Deploy to Heroku 🚀